fh-marc-urschick/moveme/README.md

 ## Team

-Our team It's a feature consists of Stefan Gass, Isabella Zaby, Michael Pfeiffer, Tanja Buczkowski and Marc Urschick
+Our team It's a feature consists of Stefan, Isabella, Michael, Tanja and Marc

 ## Getting Started